Ampleforth Governance Token Price Hits $2.51 (FORTH)

-Ampleforth Governance Token (FORTH) traded 1.8% higher against the U.S. dollar during the 24-hour period ending at 11:00 AM E.T. on July 3rd.
-Ampleforth Governance Token has a market capitalization of $38.32 million and $873,115.69 worth of Ampleforth Governance Token was traded on exchanges in the last day.
-Over the last week, Ampleforth Governance Token has traded down 0.7% against the U.S. dollar.
-One Ampleforth Governance Token token can currently be purchased for about $2.51 or 0.00008104 BTC on exchanges.
+Ampleforth Governance Token (FORTH) traded 1.1% lower against the U.S. dollar during the 24 hour period ending at 18:00 PM Eastern on July 4th.
+In the last week, Ampleforth Governance Token has traded up 2.5% against the U.S. dollar.
+Ampleforth Governance Token has a market cap of $38.27 million and $2.54 million worth of Ampleforth Governance Token was traded on exchanges in the last day.
+One Ampleforth Governance Token token can currently be bought for approximately $2.51 or 0.00008148 BTC on major cryptocurrency exchanges.

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.